RillingDev/rilling.dev/01.blog/01.shims-n-fills/item.md

 ### …Modernizr

 If you have some experience with JavaScript you most likely heard of [Modernizr] before.
 It’s a JavaScript library dedicated to testing if the current browser supports the given feature.
 Not only does it check JavaScript functionality, it also tests for certain CSS and HTML features.
-There’s also a nifty customiser on their website allowing you to only use the components you will need for your project.
+There’s also a nifty customizer on their website allowing you to only use the components you will need for your project.

 Now we can check if the browser has the features we need - but what if he doesn’t?